allemmbinn/S2NNDS/README.md

 The hyperparameters for the config files can be changed by changing the parameters in the `config_files/`<dataset_type>`/`<dataset_name>`_config.json`

 The verified models are stored in the `models` folder.
-We also have the `models_onnx` folder to store the onnx models for the dynamical system to be implemented on a Franka-Emika Manipulator.
+We also have the `models_onnx` folder to store the onnx models for the dynamical system to be implemented on a Franka Panda robot arm.

 The plots of the dynamical systems are stored in the `results` folder.